November 7, 2019

 We are the world experts in sound recognition technology.

-While consumers are adopting glass break, smoke/carbon monoxide alarm, dog bark and baby cry detection within their homes, our tech has moved on considerably from the early days.
+While consumers are adopting glass break, smoke/carbon monoxide alarm, dog bark and baby cry detection within their homes, our tech has moved on considerably from those early days.

 When we set out achieving our vision of giving all machines a sense of hearing, the initial focus had to be straight-forward use cases like smart home security (such as glass-break and smoke alarm).
 This was largely because the concept of edge-based sound recognition was new at the time.